gauravn17/cse-15l-lab-reports/lab4.md

 # Step 4: Edit the code file to fix the failing test
-For this step, I typed vim L and <tab> to autocomplete to vim ListExamples, then typed .java at the end, and finally pressed <enter>.
-This opens Vim and the file that needs to be edited in the terminal.
+For Step 4, I typed vim ListExamples.java, which opened Vim and the file, 'ListExamples.java' that needs to be edited in the terminal.

-Next, the cursor was already on top of the 1 that I needed to change in ListExamples, so I simply typed x to delete the 1.
+Next, the cursor was already on top of the 1 that I needed to change in ListExamples, so I typed x to delete the 1.
 This was done in Vim's normal mode.

 I then pressed i to enter insert mode in Vim, and typed 2 to correct the error

   ![Screenshot 2023-05-22 at 9 04 02 PM](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/17ef8b81-69c5-4f23-bab8-06a47e388263)

-Finally, I pressed the <esc> key to switch back to normal mode in Vim, and then typed :wq to exit Vim and save the file.
+Finally, I pressed the <esc> to switch back to normal mode in Vim, and then typed :wq to exit Vim and save the file.

 ![Screenshot 2023-05-22 at 9 05 33 PM](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/99ceb63c-0f48-44ec-8351-976597309562)

 # Step 5: Run the tests, demonstrating that they now succeed

-For this step, I re-ran the tests by pressing <up><up> and then <enter> to run bash test.sh again, this time showing that the tests passed.
+  For this step, I re-ran the tests by doing bash test.sh again, this time showing that the tests passed.

   ![Screenshot 2023-05-22 at 9 09 29 PM](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/f13f7917-f13e-4819-a365-670517f6c2a7)